-9.7 Emergency Payments
+7.7 Emergency Payments

 Emergency payments are excluded from the income threshold eligibility assessment.
 Funds for all beneficiaries will be allocated to ensure emergency payments can be processed promptly throughout the year.
 Such emergency payments are designed to address the immediate needs of a student who may find themselves homeless or in severe financial hardship in order that they can continue with their learning.
-The fund is not a replacement for welfare benefits and must be authorised by College Leadership Team or Safeguarding Inclusion Manager.
+The fund is not a replacement for welfare benefits and must be authorised by College Leadership Team or Head of Safeguarding and Wellbeing.

-9.8 The Financial Framework
+7.8 The Financial Framework

-The maximum discretionary award (excluding childcare) is £1,500 per full time student (pro rata for part time and as per the income bands).
+The maximum discretionary award (excluding childcare) is £3,030 per full time student (pro rata for part time and as per the income bands).
 This can be increased on the authority of the Student Finance Committee in exceptional circumstances to ensure that students are fully supported.
 All discretionary awards are subject to resource availability.
-This £1,500 is not an automatic entitlement but a ceiling for awards - all of which are dependent on affordability.
+This £3,030 is not an automatic entitlement but a ceiling for awards - all of which are dependent on affordability.

 &lt;sup>7 The College target is 100%.
 Students attending less than 90% may have payments withheld unless their Senior Tutor authorises payment.
 Students with a Level 3+ disciplinary sanction may have payments withheld unless their Senior Tutor authorises payment.